comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 <figure id="figure-querytimes_frag_d1-3">
 <img src="img/experiments/querytimes_frag_d1-3.svg" alt="Query result arrival times for D1">
 <figcaption markdown="block">
-Query result arrival times for D1 with different fragmentation strategies.
+Query result arrival times for D1 with different fragmentation strategies and multiplication factors.
 </figcaption>
 </figure>

 <figure id="figure-querytimes_frag_d2-3">
 <img src="img/experiments/querytimes_frag_d2-3.svg" alt="Query result arrival times for D2">
 <figcaption markdown="block">
-Query result arrival times for D2 with different fragmentation strategies.
+Query result arrival times for D2 with different fragmentation strategies and multiplication factors.
 </figcaption>
 </figure>

 These findings show that fragmenting data in different ways has a significant impact on the number of HTTP requests (*p < 0.01*).
 However, this does not translate into a significant difference in query execution times (*p = 0.72*).
-When we increase the number of data within each pod, we _do_ see a a significant difference in both execution times (*p = 0.014*) *and* number of HTTP requests (*p < 0.01*).
+When we increase the amount of data within each pod, we _do_ see a a significant difference in both execution times (*p = 0.014*) *and* number of HTTP requests (*p < 0.01*).
 In general, there is no significant correlation between the number of HTTP requests and the execution times (*p = 0.18*).

 Since the *separate* fragmentation strategy produces separate files per post, it to be expected that this strategy results in the highest number of HTTP requests most queries, and is aggrevated when the vault size increases.
-This does not however translate into it leading to the highest execution times.
+This does not translate into it always leading to the highest execution times.
 However, as can be seen in [](#results-queries-fragmentation), this strategy leads to the lowest times until first result.
 This behaviour can be confirmed when inspecting the diefficiency plots in [](#figure-querytimes_frag_d1-3), [](#figure-querytimes_frag_d2-3).